Former US commander: Troop withdrawal from Germany 'gift to Kremlin' | DW | 29.07.2020

 On Wednesday, US Defense Secretary Mark Esper announced plans to withdraw approximately 11,800 American military personnel from bases in Germany.
 Around 5,400 troops will be sent to other European countries, while over 6,000 will return home.

-He spoke to DW's Washington Bureau Chief Ines Pohl about the damage the troop withdrawls will do to US-German relations and US military readiness in Europe.
+He spoke to DW's Washington Bureau Chief, Ines Pohl, about the damage the troop withdrawals will do to US-German relations and US military readiness in Europe.

 DW: What does the withdrawal mean for the safety of the United States?